United States Of America

 I enjoyed kayaking.
 When I signed up, I didn't really know what I was getting myself into.
 I assumed it was only a one time thing, but didn't realize that it would happen almost daily.
 It was a great experience, but sometimes I felt like we missed out on some of the landings and closeness to wildlife.
 I know obviously for safety reasons kayaks should stay further away from the wildlife than in the zodiaks.

-If you are in close contact with the hiring staff of Antarctica 21, I would love to know of future job opportunities.
+If you are in close contact with the ship operator’s hiring staff, I would love to know of future job opportunities.

 Do you have any tips or advice for other people planning a trip to Antarctica?